Family Law Lawyer Discusses Living Separate and Apart in Pennsylvania

 While no conclusive definition/test exists to satisfy this term, what is important is that the couple is living separate lives.
 If the parties engage in sexual relations, this does not by itself indicate that the parties resumed the marital relationship.

 The difference between the two terms is how the court recognizes them.
-A divorce is a legal end to a marriage while living separate and apart is the end of cohabitation and does not require a court order.
+A divorce is a legal end to a marriage; meanwhile, living separately and apart is the end of cohabitation and does not require a court order.

-In order to receive a decree in divorce from the court, grounds for divorce must be present.
-Living separate and apart is a necessary element of a unilateral no fault divorce under Section 3301(d) of the Pennsylvania Divorce Code.
-In these cases, the spouse who wants the divorce must file a divorce complaint and he or she must allege an irretrievable breakdown of the marriage.
+To receive a decree of divorce from the court, grounds for divorce must be present.
+Living separate and apart is necessary for a unilateral no-fault divorce under Section 3301(d) of the Pennsylvania Divorce Code.
+In these cases, the spouse who wants the divorce must file a divorce complaint, and he or she must allege an irretrievable breakdown of the marriage.

 What Is a Separation Agreement and Is It Right for Me?

-Although courts cannot officially recognize legal separation, a couple who is living apart may still negotiate a separation agreement between themselves to cover the time in which they are awaiting a divorce.
+Although courts cannot officially recognize legal separation, a couple living apart may still negotiate a separation agreement to cover the time in which they are awaiting a divorce.

 A separation agreement, which some may refer to as a postnuptial agreement, can establish some ground rules as to who is paying what bills, who has the right to use what property, including the marital home, and the like.
 The agreement can also address child custody, child support, and alimony.